-Applicants offering a Higher National Certificate (HNC) will require an appropriate GCSE profile, which must include grade C or better in GCSE Mathematics.
-A relevant HNC in Engineering is required, including Analytical Methods.
-For applicants offering a HNC, the current requirements are successful completion of the HNC with Merits in all units, including Merits in specified units.
+Applicants offering a Higher National Certificate (HNC) will require an appropriate GCSE profile, which must include grade C/4 or better in GCSE Mathematics.
+A relevant HNC in Engineering is required, including Engineering Mathematics.
+For applicants offering a HNC, the current requirements are successful completion of this HNC with Merits in all units, including Merits in specified units.

 The information provided in the personal statement section and the academic reference together with predicted grades are noted but these are not the final deciding factors in whether or not a conditional offer can be made.
 However, they may be reconsidered in a tie break situation in August.

 A-level General Studies and A-level Critical Thinking are not normally be considered as part of a three A-level offer and, although they may be excluded where an applicant is taking 4 A-level subjects, the grade achieved could be taken into account if necessary in August/September.

 If you are made an offer then you may be invited to a Faculty/School Open Day, which is usually held during the second semester.
 This will allow you the opportunity to visit the University and to find out more about the degree programme of your choice and the facilities on offer.
 It also gives you a flavour of the academic and social life at Queen's.

 If you cannot find the information you need here, please contact the University Admissions and Access Service (email@example.com), giving full details of your qualifications and educational background.

 Our country/region pages include information on entry requirements, tuition fees, scholarships, student profiles, upcoming events and contacts for your country/region.
 Use the dropdown list below for specific information for your country/region.